-This is the sixth 4-monthly report on delivery of the National Park Plan.
-The last 4-monthly progress update was included in the Board Paper on Annual Review of National Park Plan Delivery on 14 May 2010.
+1. This is the seventh 4-monthly report on delivery of the National Park Plan.
+The last 4-monthly progress update was given to the board on 3 September 2010.

 Achievement of Outcomes and Delivery of Actions

 2. The assessment of progress towards 5-year outcomes is summarised using 5 classes associated with a specific definition: